RendyAdiyana/Bike-Sharing/README.md

 # Bike-Sharing
 This is a final project from Dicoding in the "Belajar Analisis Data Dengan Python" course to make analysis and create a dashboard from the bike sharing dataset.
 In the notebook file, I attached the way I did the analysis from Data Wrangling, Exploratory Data Analysis, and Data Visualization.

-# 🚲 Capital Bikeshare: Bikesharing Analysis and Dashboard

-## 📝 Analysis with Jupyter Notebook
+## Analysis with Jupyter Notebook

-🚧 See the detail of this analysis and visualization on the [notebook](https://github.com/RendyAdiyana/Bike-Sharing/blob/main/Bike_Sharing_Data%20Analysis.ipynb) 🚧
+Keseluruhan Detail dan juga Hasil pekerjaan dapat dilihat pada [notebook](https://github.com/RendyAdiyana/Bike-Sharing/blob/main/Bike_Sharing_Data%20Analysis.ipynb) 🚧

 notebook.ipynb
 Download this project.